Normal processing time

 If you do not agree to have your biometric features recorded, we cannot issue the physical residence card to you.

-You can read more about biometrics here
+You can read more about biometrics

 You can have the ID check done and have your biometric features recorded at

 You can have your biometric features recorded while we are processing your application.
-You can also chose to wait, until we have processed your application and you have received your residence document.
-Please note however that we cannot finish processing your application until you have had the ID check done.
+You can also chose to wait until we have processed your application and you have received your residence document.
+Please note, however, that we cannot finish processing your application until you have had the ID check done.

 You must always bring your original passport when you appear in person at one of SIRI's branch offices or at a Danish representation abroad.